Do Your HOA Gardening Rules Restrict or Ban Gardening?

-These measures protect property values, the land itself (ever seen what ATV’s can do to a yard?), noise, and all manner of disturbances.
-One newly arrived resident couldn’t understand why it was a problem to squeeze off practice rounds on weekends from his back porch (50 feet away from the next door neighbor).
+These measures protect property values, the land itself (ever seen what ATV’s can do to a yard and septic field?), noise, and all manner of disturbances.
+One newly arrived resident couldn’t understand why it was a problem to fire off practice rounds on weekends from his back porch (50 feet away from the next door neighbor).

 Each of these things in turn, sets off a cacophony of neighborhood dogs, for an increasing crescendo of noise in an otherwise quiet wooded subdivision.
-We’d rather listen to the birds and peepers.
+We’d rather listen to the birds, crickets and peepers.

 If you’re not in California, what can you do?